-The Psychological Services Clinic’s mission is to:
+The PSC’s mission is to:

 Please note we do not provide crisis or immediate (i.e. same day) services.
 For most of our services, it takes some time before we can schedule an appointment, as we do often have a waitlist.
 If you need to see someone right away, please go to the Emergencies section for a list of crisis numbers.

 We provide a wide range of psychotherapy services for adults.
 Adults commonly seek individual therapy at our clinic for academic problems, ADHD, anxiety, obsessive-compulsive disorder, posttraumatic stress, tics/Tourette’s, career issues, chronic pain, depression, bipolar, divorce/separation, drug/alcohol use, family problems, grief/loss, sexual problems, and a number of other stressors.
 We conduct comprehensive, standardized diagnostic interviews with adult clients as part of treatment to ensure that our clients receive the most appropriate treatment for their needs.